List of police reforms related to the George Floyd protests: New York City

 On June 7, 2020, New York City Mayor Bill de Blasio announced that funds would be reallocated from the NYPD into youth and social services.
 De Blasio did not specify how much funding would be diverted but expressed intent to work with the City Council to come up with a plan before the July 1 budget deadline.
 De Blasio also announced that the enforcement of street vendor laws and regulations would no longer be carried out by the NYPD.

 On June 15, 2020, NYPD Commissioner Dermot Shea announced that the department was disbanding its plainclothes units and reassigning those roughly 600 officers.
 Plainclothes officers will remain in the city's transit system.

 On June 18, 2020, the New York City Council passed a series of police reforms, including a bill to criminalize the use of chokeholds by the New York Police Department (NYPD), legislation with enough support to overcome a mayoral veto after it stalled after the killing of Eric Garner.
 The council also voted to require police to report on its surveillance of residents, to require officers to show badge numbers, and to create a new disciplinary matrix.

-As the city's June 30 budget deadline approached, protesters convened in City Hall Park to "Occupy City Hall", filling the park day and night to call for reducing the NYPD bugdet.
+As the city's June 30 budget deadline approached, protesters convened in City Hall Park to "Occupy City Hall", filling the park day and night to call for reducing the NYPD budget.
 On June 30, the City Council passed a budget which removes $1 billion from the NYPD.
 It cancels plans to hire 1,160 new police and transfers responsibility to monitor vending, homeless populations, and schools to other entities.
 According to the New York Times, the details of the budget "seemed to please no one".
 Those seeking reforms to policing did not think it went far enough, while others pointed to increasing crime rates in the city at the time.
 The budget does not halt a different wave of police hiring planned for October, while it does continue a freeze on many other city employees like teachers.
 Jumaane Williams cited an obscure law requiring the Public Advocate to authorize collection of real estate taxes, and threatened not to do so if the next class of officers was not also canceled.
 In August 2020, the New York Times reported that the $1 billion cut from the police budget mostly involved shifting some responsibilities to other city agencies, with the size of the police force barely changing.